oroinc/documentation/user_guide/mailchimp_integration.rst

 On the MailChimp Side
 ----------------------

-The only thing you will need from Zendesk is your API Key value:
+The only thing you will need on the MailChimp part is your API Key value:

 - Open your account and go to the *Account* page.